11 Ways to Get Cheap Gym Memberships in 2023

 Gym contracts are often packed with fine print, and can even be as long as the paperwork needed to buy a car or house.
 If you don't read the contract carefully, you could face nasty surprises later on.
 And even if you're absolutely sure you'll be going to the gym four times a week, we still don't recommend signing up with one that requires at least a yearlong contract.

 Instead, consider paying for each visit, or on a month-to-month basis.
 You might not get the best rate, but it's better than seeing a large chunk of your cash disappear because of an auto-renewal.

-While January can bring a plethora of promotions, if you wait until the end of the month, you could score an even better deal.
+While January can bring a plethora of promotions, if you wait until the end of the month, you could score an even better gym membership deal.
 Gyms and health clubs often require their associates to meet sales quotas on memberships.
 By waiting until the end of the month to sign up, you increase the odds of extra perks being thrown in as the staff members try to meet their goals, and they may be more willing to negotiate in general.

 Speaking of extras, be sure to keep track of them.
 If they're complimentary, that's great.
 But if you're always renting shoes or buying bottles of water, those little purchases can add up quickly.
 Reusable water bottles are an easy and affordable item to invest in, and they're useful outside the gym, as well.

 It's important to note that signing up for a lengthy gym membership could also mean signing away your right to cancel.
 Some contracts may require you to pay an early termination fee, much like you would with a cell phone plan.
 In other cases, you might not be able to cancel at all until the contract is up, which can lead to serious financial consequences.
 For instance, if you move away from the area or your gym is purchased by another company, you could end up paying for a service you're unable to use.